vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/vicharak-config-tool.md

 This feature allows you to update the packages and bootloader.

+- Update packages
-- Update packages: This option allows you to update the packages that are installed on the system.
+  : This option allows you to update the packages that are installed on the system.
 It uses `apt-get` to update the packages.

+- Update bootloader
-- Update bootloader: This option allows you to update the bootloader.
+  : This option allows you to update the bootloader.
 It uses `setup.sh` installed from `vicharak-firmware` package to update the bootloader.

 (hardware)=